HughP/Koine-Reported-Speech-Comparison/README.md

 3. There is a real chance of the mis-use of personal pronouns by languages which use logophoric pronouns, as logophoric pronouns are not part of Koine Greek or the majority of "gateway" languages.
 However there may be patterns of [Logophoricity](https://en.wikipedia.org/wiki/Logophoricity) in the discourse in these languages.
 4. CNRS-LLCAN is conducting a [reported speech research project](https://sites.google.com/view/speechreporting/calls-and-openings) to discover a variety of patterns of use for logophoric pronouns in West-African languages. ([article](https://dumas.ccsd.cnrs.fr/LLACAN/hal-02268641v1))

+## Organization of the corpus
+This section lays out some of the assumptions which are marked in the corpus.

+1. It is assumed that each morpheme will be dereferencable with a unique id.
+2. It is assumed that each grouping of morphemes, words, or constituents which are marked will also be dereferencable.
+3. It is common practice among open access and openly licensed corpora of NT Koine Greek to apply an ID to each word.
+Not each morpheme.
+This ID usually incorporates notation for the book, chapter, verse, and the number of the word in the verses.
+In contrast to this very useful ordering for NT texts.
+Texts which originate in a target language (non-translated texts) do not have the advantage of the pre-conceived book, chapter, verse schema.
+Additionally the Koine Greek corpora are usually not tokenized at the morpheme level.
+This means that the corpora are not scoped to the same level of detail.
+4. Discourse episodes are overtly marked.
+However, linguistically they should be able to be derived.

 ## Distinctions

 _So what sort of annotations should be made for discourse in a cross-linguistic, typological framework which focuses on reported speech?_